About us

 Welcome to the Q Nordic project!

-Please join if you have tested positive for either Q-L527, or Q-L804, or you suspect you may belong here owing to your matches.
+Please join if you have tested positive for either Q-L527, Q-L804 or Q-F749, or you suspect you may belong here owing to your matches.
+Others who belong to Q-F1161 are also welcome to join.

-The Nordic Q-project started in July 2014, in order to explore the Nordic branches of Q and present test results from the members.
-In order to discover more subclades and detailed branches we need more members to do the Big Y700 test.
-Upgrades using the Q-L804 SNP pack or Q-L527 SNP pack is also very welcome.
-The Q-L804 and Q-L527 was in the early days of DNA-testing found in Scandinavia (Iceland, Norway and Sweden) and British Isles, then later inn all Nordic countries including Denmark and Finland.
-By 2019 the Q-L804 and Q-L527 was found in North America, Oceania, Africa, Asia, most of Europe north of the Alps and even Portugal.
-Most of the non-European is likely to have roots in Northern Europe c.
-1800 and later.
+The Nordic Q group project started in July 2014, in order to explore the Nordic branches of Q-M242 and present test results from the members.
+In order to discover more subclades and detailed branches we need more members to do the Big Y700 test, especially those who belong to subbranch Q-F749.
+Upgrades using the Q-L804 SNP pack or Q-L527 SNP pack are also very welcome.
+Q-L804 and Q-L527 was in the early days of DNA-testing found in Scandinavia (Iceland, Norway and Sweden) and British Isles, then later inn all Nordic countries including Denmark and Finland.
+By 2019, Q-L804 and Q-L527 had also been detected in several other parts of Europe and in the Americas.
+Those outside of Europe likely have roots in Northern Europe.
+Q-F749 is found in different parts of Europe and across Eurasia.

-We welcome all who have tested positive for Q-L527,or Q-L804, to become members of Q Nordic.
-Sometimes FTDNA will only predict people as haplogroup Q, so I would advise you to look at your matches, if you have a number of persons that appear to be of a Nordic or British origin , then contact us and we can advise you, or join the project and we can then have a closer look at your results.
+Sometimes FTDNA will only predict people as Q-M242, so we would advise you to look at your matches, and if you have a number of persons that appear to be of a Nordic or British origin , then contact us and we can advise you, or join the project and we can then have a closer look at your results.

 For other branches of haplogroup Q, you may find more relevant projects at FTDNA, though you are more than welcome to contact us for advice if you unsure of where you belong.

-Q Y-DNA Nordic: In general, to join this project you should belong to the Y-DNA Q haplogroup and one of its subclades Q-L527 or Q-L804, but you may not always know this at the time of your test results, we can advise on any further tests you may need to define your branch of Q-M242 if your matches implicate this is where you may belong.
-You are also welcome if you are Q-M242 with origin from the Nordic or otherwise now related countries, or if you belong to the L940 subclade preceding L527 as the history of L940 in general is important for the Q Nordic project.
+Q Y-DNA Nordic: In general, to join this project you should belong to the Y-DNA Q haplogroup and one of its subclades Q-L527, Q-L804 or Q-F749, but you may not always know this at the time of your test results, we can advise on any further tests you may need to define your branch of Q-M242 if your matches implicate this is where you may belong.
+You are also welcome if you are Q-M242 with origin from the Nordic or otherwise now related countries, or if you belong to the Q-F1161 subclade upstream of Q-L527 and Q-F749 as the history of Q-F1161 in general is important for the Q Nordic group project.

-You will get continuous updates of the project status in our Facebook group.
+You will receive continuous updates of the project status in our Facebook group.
 Please join it if you are on Facebook.

 We will also inform you by email in our regular newsletter.

-The two main branches of Q (Q-M242) found in the Nordic countries are distinct, and have probably arrived in Scandinavia at different times.
-The Q-L527 and Q-L804 have SNP L56 in common, and are split by L53.
-The two braches are called Q-L527 and Q-L804, after their defining SNPs.
+There are two main branches of Q in the Nordic countries.
+The two main branches of Q-M242 found in the Nordic countries are distinct, and have probably arrived in Scandinavia at different times.
+The Q-L527, Q-L804 and Q-F749 branches have SNP L56 in common, and are split by L53.
+The three branches are called Q-L527, Q-L804 and Q-F749, after their defining SNPs.

 (L527+ probable for all these, we need more tests to know)